 The answer will have a direct bearing on experiencing the one true God revealed as Jesus Christ.

 Our expectations come from somewhere.
 Culture plays a large part in our conception.

 You’ve heard the American triad: “life, liberty, and the pursuit of happiness.”
 The Canadian triad is “peace, order, and good government.”

-Add to these triads the pronouncements of religious celebrities, spiritual self-help books, scientific discoveries, and strong military powers and we have expectations galore.
+Add to these triads the pronouncements of religious celebrities, spiritual self-help books, scientific discoveries, and strong military powers, and we have expectations galore.
 To some extent, these expectations reflect our culture.

 In turn, our culture shapes a lot of what we expect of God.
-Expectations that God provide you with continuous good health, all you need (and a bit more), freedom to do and go where you want in complete safety and security, and happiness – lots and lots of happiness.
+Expectations that God provides you with continuous good health, all you need (and a bit more), freedom to do and go where you want in complete safety and security, and happiness – lots and lots of happiness.